 The College of Law discourages first-year law students from maintaining employment.

 Legal Research Assistants

 Students who have completed the first year of law school may be eligible for positions as research assistants.
 Research assistants are selected by faculty members and are generally students who have demonstrated strong research and scholastic abilities.
 Research assistants may work up to a maximum of 20 hours per week.

 This need-based program provides on-campus jobs for second- and third-year students.
 The application process is similar to that for federal financial aid.
 An average “work study” award is up to $2,000 per semester.

-For more information on our Employment Opportunities contact the Law School’s Career Services Office.
+For more information on our Employment Opportunities contact the College of Law’s Career Services Office.